+By Jo Anderson.
+Last Updated 14th August 2023.
+Welcome to our guide on claiming compensation for an accident when drunk.
 If you suffer an injury on a night out in an accident when drunk, you might think that there’s no chance of being compensated for your injuries.
 After all, you were drunk so the accident must be your fault, right?
 Well, no. Not in all circumstances.
 It is sometimes possible for a personal injury solicitor to claim for a drunk injury if it was caused, or partly caused, by somebody else’s negligence.
-It is possible that your compensation could be reduced if you were found to partly to blame, but you could be compensated in some way.
+It is possible that your amount of compensation could be reduced if you were found to partly to blame, but you could be compensated in some way.
+Here, we explain how compensation for injuries when you’re falling over drunk could be calculated.
+Plus, we provide a list of compensation payouts for injuries from falling over drunk.

 Due to the complexity of proving these types of claim, we’d recommend having a personal injury specialist on your side.
-Our advisors are able to provide a no obligation assessment of your claim and provide free legal advice.
+Our advisors are able to provide a no-obligation assessment of your claim and provide free legal advice.
 If they deem that your case is strong enough, you could be introduced to one of our solicitors who could handle your claim on a no win no fee basis.
-To discuss your claim right away, please call and advisor on 0800 073 8801 today.
+To discuss your claim right away, please call an advisor on 0800 073 8801 today.

 Alternatively, to find out more about claiming for an accident while drunk, please carry on reading.